nicolesempertegui/nicolesempertegui.github.io/_pages/about.md

 <p>

 Prior to joining Cornell, I earned my B.S. in <a href="https://che.eng.ua.edu">Chemical Engineering</a> with a minor in Mathematics from The University of Alabama (2019).
 My undergraduate research advisor was <a href="https://raolab.ua.edu/">Shreyas Rao</a>.
+My undergraduate research focused on developing and characterizing biomaterial scaffolds.

 <p>